giamnesia/giamnesia/README.md

-- 😄 I am a Student and a Newbie :)
+- 😄 I am Gia Marqueses, a Student and a Newbie :)
 - 🌱 I’m currently learning React JS and TypeScript
 - 📫 Feel free to reach me @giamnesia
 - ⚡ ZzzZZ